Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Li-Yorke chaos

-First we have the following auxiliary result. \begin{lem} Let $T\in L(X)$ and $(n_k)_{k}$ be an increasing sequence of positive integers.
-Then is a $T$-invariant subspace of $X$. \end{lem} \begin{proof} As $T$ is continuous and $T\vecz=\vecz$, it is easy to verify that $X_0$ is $T$-invariant.
+First, we have the following auxiliary result. \begin{lem} Let $T\in L(X)$ and $(n_k)_{k}$ be an increasing sequence of positive integers.
+Then is a $T$-invariant subspace of $X$. \end{lem} \begin{proof} Since $T$ is continuous and $T\vecz=\vecz$, it is easy verify that $X_0$ is $T$-invariant.
 For every $x,y\in X_0$ and $\alpha,\beta \in \bbk$, we have